runwhen-contrib/rw-public-codecollection/codebundles/curl-generic/README.md

 ```
 CURL_COMMAND="curl --silent -X GET https://api.github.com/repos/runwhen-contrib/rw-public-codecollection/stargazers | jq length"
 ```
-### SLI: Generate a report of GitHub Repo Stargazers by login-name
+### TaskSet: Generate a report of GitHub Repo Stargazers by login-name
 This example uses the SLI to collect the list of stargazers on a GitHub repo, uses jq to count them up, and pushes the metric.

 ```